Gorzów Wielkopolski: Religion

 The city is predominantly Roman-Catholic, with an Eastern Orthodox church, an Old Catholic (Polish Catholic) congregation and a number of Protestant (Baptist, Pentecostal/neo-Pentecostal, Lutheran) as well as the (Restorationist, non-mainstream Protestant) Jehovah's Witnesses congregations present there.
 It is home to the house general of the Congregation of Sisters of Merciful Jesus.
 Its first monastery is in nearby Myślibórz.

 Infrastructure

 There are several hotels including railway station bed and breakfast.

 The city offers leisure facilities.
-Sports and Rehabilitation Centre "Słowianka" offers 50 m Olympic pool, aqua park facilities, saunas, gym, massage and spa.
+Sports and Rehabilitation Centre "Słowianka" offers a 50 m Olympic pool, aqua park facilities, saunas, gym, massage and spa.
 Gracja hotel offers a 25 m pool.
 There are a few gyms and sports hall in the city.
 New rowing centre at the Warta river has been completed in 2009.
 Speedway stadium is undergoing major extension works this year.

 Gorzów embankment, which is undergoing major renovation in 2011, is a new nightlife centre.
 There are many restaurants and pubs around the embankment and others are coming soon.